Heavy Menstrual Bleeding Clinical Care Standard

 This resource provides guidance to consumers, clinicians and health services on delivering appropriate care to people with Heavy Menstrual Bleeding

 This resource provides a set of suggested indicators to assist with local implementation of the Heavy Menstrual Bleeding Clinical Care Standard.
 Clinicians and health services can use the indicators to monitor implementation of the quality statements, and support improvements as needed.
+The indicator specification is available from METeOR.

 These resources can be used to promote and explain what the Heavy Menstrual Bleeding Clinical Care Standard means to health services, clinicians, patients and their carers.